TheOdinProject/curriculum/ruby_programming/intermediate_ruby/project_event_manager.md

 Two important ones:

 * CSV files often contain comments which are lines that start with a pound (#) character
-* Columns are unable to support a value which contain a comma (,) character
+* A column is unable to support a value which contains a comma (,) character

 Our goal is to get in contact with our event attendees.
 It is not to define a CSV parser.
 This is often a hard concept to let go of when initially solving a